rixbrnn/tdc_kg_2025/0-dbsetup/README.md

 ---

-Once you’re connected and the health check passes, proceed to **Step 1 — SQL**.
+Once you're connected and the health check passes, proceed to **Step 1 — SQL**.

 ## ⚠️ Common issues and workarounds
 If you see the following error when checking the logs: